rrueth/teleport/docs/2.0/admin-guide.md

 #### Run multiple instances of Teleport Auth Server

   For this to work you must switch to a highly available secrets back-end first.
-  Also, you must tell each node in a cluster that there are more than one auth server available.
+  Also, you must tell each node in a cluster that there is more than one auth server available.
 The are two ways to do this:

-  * Use a load balancer to create a single auth API access point (AP) and specify this AP in `auth_servers` section of Teleport configuration for all nodes in a cluster.
+  * Use a load balancer to create a single auth API access point (AP) and specify this AP in the `auth_servers` section of Teleport configuration for all nodes in a cluster.
-  * If a load balancer is not an option, you must specify each instance of an auth server in `auth_servers` section of Teleport configuration.
+  * If a load balancer is not an option, you must specify each instance of an auth server in the `auth_servers` section of Teleport configuration.

 #### Run multiple instances of Teleport Proxy